Ircama/ELM327-emulator/README.md

 loglevel debug
 ```

-Press TAB to get the autocompletion of the loglevel argument (either number or word).
+Press TAB to get the autocompletion of the available loglevel values (either number or word).

 Alternatively, the logging level can be set through `logging.getLogger().handlers[n].setLevel()`.
 To check that *console* is the first handler (e.g., `handlers[0]`), run `for n, l in enumerate(logging.getLogger().handlers): print(n, l.name)`.
 For instance, if *console* refers to the first handler (default settings of the provided `elm.yaml` file), the following commands will change the logging level: